timbotimbo/flutter_embed_unity/flutter_embed_unity/README.md

 ![Screenshot 2025-03-28 at 16 38 03](https://github.com/user-attachments/assets/f81693ae-3e19-4ecd-a794-6fbdd343bea4)

-> This can significantly increase the load speed of your Unity project.
+This can significantly increase the load speed of your Unity project if you have large assets.
 For more detail see [issue #32](https://github.com/learntoflutter/flutter_embed_unity/issues/32#issuecomment-2757284181)

 ## If you're using XR (VR / AR) on Android